opacam/Cohen3/README.rst

 - PyPI: https://pypi.python.org/pypi/cohen3
 - Free software: MIT licence

-NOTE: All the dependencies of the setup.py file are the basic dependencies in order to run a media server.
-Should be mentioned that some of the backends needs more dependencies and some of them may not work as expected because there aren't tested yet.
-Here are some of them listed:

-    - youtube: gdata (pip install git+https://github.com/dvska/gdata-python3#egg=gdata)
-    - picassa storage: gdata (pip install git+https://github.com/dvska/gdata-python3#egg=gdata)
-    - tube service: dbus-python (pip install dbus-python)
-    - dvbd storage: dbus-python (pip install dbus-python)
-    - audio cd storage: PyCDDB and discid (pip install PyCDDB and pip install discid)
-    - media db storage: axiom epsilon
-    - module: coherence.web.ui module depends on Nevow (pip install Nevow)

 Features
 --------
 Cohen3 is known to work with various clients

     - Sony Playstation 3/4
     - XBox360/One
     - Denon AV Receivers